emmyzzang/GoodGrind/README.md

 Upon landing on the Update page by default, the user is prompted to update their feelings about work by clicking on one of the three faces: 'happy', 'meh', or 'sad'.
 ![](images/gg2.png)

+Once 'feelings' are selected, user is routed to input 'reasons' by clicking on each reason that corresponds to feeling.
+User can select and submit the max number of reasons options displayed.
 ![](images/gg3.png)

 =============================================================================